IHEC/ihec-ecosystems/README.md

 ### Metadata Specification

-Description of the metadata properties, along with their ontologies and controlled vocabularies, that any IHEC group needs to comply with, is  [available here.](https://github.com/IHEC/ihec-metadata/blob/master/specs/Ihec_metadata_specification.md)
+Description of the metadata properties, along with used ontologies and controlled vocabularies, that IHEC members need to comply with, is  [available here.](https://github.com/IHEC/ihec-metadata/blob/master/specs/Ihec_metadata_specification.md)

 ### Reference Builds and Gene Annotations